Woman’s world turned upside down after tick bite

 FAYETTEVILLE, Ark.
-(KNWA) — A woman was bit by a tick a couple of months ago in Fayetteville and now has to take steps to avoid a close call with death.
+(KFTA) — A woman was bit by a tick a couple of months ago in Fayetteville and now has to take steps to avoid a close call with death.

 Melissa Harris was bit by a tick on her hand in May and bit again on her chest in August.